addok/addok/docs/tutorial.md

 Now quit the `addok` session, simply type ctrl+D.

-You should biw be logged in as your normal user, which is sudoer.
+You should be logged in as your normal user, which is sudoer.

 - Activate the Nginx configuration file: